isaaceindhoven/GazeHub/docs/complete-install.md

 ### Run GazeHub

 Great!
 We can now start GazeHub by running the command `GAZEHUB_JWT_PUBLIC_KEY=$(cat public.key) ./vendor/bin/gazehub`.

+?> Take a look at the [GazeHub](gazehub) page if you want to start GazeHub using Docker, Supervisor or systemd.

 ### Subscribing to a topic